apigeek/architect/README.md

 We're all busy.
 We write scripts, or at we should.
 But our scripts are unreadable by our stakeholders - often even ourselves.

-With Architect, you write your requirements in a simplified dialect of english - called Gherkin.
+With Architect, you write your requirements in a simplified dialect of English - called Gherkin.

-These "Features" contain executable english instructions - actions and assertions - that are easy to read, write and socialise.
+These "Features" contain executable English instructions - actions and assertions - that are easy to read, write and socialise.

 Features are lists of related scenarios.
 It's the scenario's that do all the heavy lifting.